robrohan/wefx/README.md

 Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at file:///xxxxx/public/wefx.wasm.
 (Reason: CORS request not http).
 ```

+A basic http server comes with python3, and the make file will run that
-If you have python3 installed, you can run:
+server if you run:

 ```
 make serve
 ```

-and a python based web server will serve the files in the _public_
+and the python3 web server will serve the files in the _public_ directory.
-directory.
-You can then use your favourite browser and browse to
+You can then use your favourite browser and browse to http://localhost:8000
-http://localhost:8000 to see the compiled code.
+to see the compiled code.

 If you already have a favourite server (for example I use
 [busboy](https://github.com/robrohan/busboy)), you can use that serve to